 Apply the changes and you should see your Internet connection start working immediately.

-3. Right click on the active connection and choose Properties.
+3. Right click on the active connection and select Properties.

-5. A new window will open.
-Click Protocol, then click the Add button.
+5. In the next window, click Protocol, then click the Add button.

 8. In the next window, select Internet Protocol (TCP/IP) – Tunnels and click OK.